wildlarva/mcdecoder/src_docs/quickstart.rst

 2. Write an MC description to express the encoding
 3. Check if the MC description is working
 4. Generate a decoder from the MC description
-5. Run the decoder from C client code
+5. Run the decoder from a C client code

 *********************************************************************
 1. Introduce an example instruction encoding to be decoded